-A person whose treatment is non-insulin only is more likely to represent an individual with type II diabetes on oral medications (the gray line).
+A person whose treatment is non-insulin only is more likely to represent an individual with Type 2 diabetes on oral medications (the gray line).
 The analysis showed that particular group had the lowest mortality.

-A person using both insulin and non-insulin treatments (the red line) is more likely a type II diabetic with more advanced disease.
+A person using both insulin and non-insulin treatments (the red line) is more likely a Type 2 diabetic with more advanced disease.
 Their mortality is in between those treated with insulin only and those treated with non-insulin only.

 Experience by Time Since Diagnosis

 At the time of policy application, MIB collects information about the length of time since a diabetes diagnosis.
 Chart 5 illustrates A/Es by age at application and time since diagnosis.